wiiv/MysteryMod/README.md

 MysteryMod
 ==========

-The beginning of my adventures in modding Minecraft.
+The beginning of my adventures in Minecraft modding.